TanabeLab/JOS-3/README.md

 After the simulate() method is executed, the environment input values are inherited, so you only need to enter the input parameters that you want to change.

-### Environmental parameters for setter of JOS3 class.
+### Environmental parameters.

 Input parameters of environmental conditions are set as the Setter format.

-If you set the different conditions in each body parts, set the list.
+If you set the different conditions in each body parts, set them as a list-type object.

 List-type input must be 17 lengths and means the input of "Head", "Neck", "Chest", "Back", "Pelvis", "Left-Shoulder", "Left-Arm", "Left-Hand", "Right-Shoulder", "Right-Arm",